airflow2010/GOODMUSIC/README.md

 1. Start the GUI locally and switch to "play" mode.
 When you press "Apply" there at the filter section, a query will be sent to the db.
 If it requires an query index which isn't there, it will throw an error-message in the logs.
    The app detects these specific log-messages and display them right in the GUI where you can spot them immediately.
-2. So have a look at the logs and do some queries - check/uncheck the "exclude_rejected" and the "favorite_only" checkbox individually, and you'll see two or three such error messages.
+2. So do some queries - check/uncheck the "exclude_rejected" and the "favorite_only" checkbox individually, also be sure to check a specific genre once, and you'll see two or three such error messages.
 3. Click on the link in the error-message and you'll be automatically forwarded to the Cloud Console where you'll be prompted to acknowledge the new search index (just click on "create").

 #### preparation for local-run installations